 - The candidate should have tried all the other medically appropriate, less expensive treatments to carry a pregnancy.

-- The candidate should not have completed 4 egg retrievals in New Jersey.
+- The candidate should not have completed 4 egg retrievals.

 - The candidate is under the age group of 45.